dgroomes/java-columnar-query-engine/README.md

 * In-memory
   * This is mostly for convenience.
 I don't want to deal with file IO.
-* Vectorization
-  * I want to at least vaguely think about vectorized CPU computation in light of Java's [(incubating) vector API](https://openjdk.org/jeps/426).
-I probably won't implement to this because it's kind of beyond me plus I don't know if it even applies.
 * Columnar
   * The data is physically laid out as columns (Java arrays).
 * Schema-ful